 Researchers found that improving vascular health in people aged 50 or older could also have benefits for the brain.
-According to an exciting new study, patients who underwent intense treatment for hypertension were less likely to develop minor cognitive and memory problems — the kind that often progress into dementia at old age — than patients who received standard care.
+According to an exciting new study, patients who underwent intense treatment for hypertension were less likely to develop minor cognitive and memory problems — the kind that often progresses into dementia at old age — than patients who received standard care.

 The research was part of a broader cardiovascular study called Sprint, which began in 2010 and involved more than 9,000 people with hypertension across 102 sites in the United States.
 High blood pressure, also called hypertension, is dangerous because it makes the heart work harder to pump blood out to the body.
 The condition is diagnosed when a person has a systolic blood pressure between 130 and 180 and, if left unchecked, can lead to hardening of the arteries, stroke, heart failure, and other medical problems